kwaldenphd/sqlite-to-python/README.md

 cursor.close()
 ```

+## Modifying SQL Query Syntax

-Now we can use our `cursor` object to interact with the database using modified SQL syntax.
+10. Now we can use our `cursor` object to interact with the database using modified SQL syntax.

-The basic template for `sqlite3` syntax:
+11. The basic template for `sqlite3` syntax:
 ```Python
 cursor.execute("SQL QUERY/COMMANDS GO HERE")
 ```

-`cursor.execute()` followed by the SQL command (in quotation marks) lets us use SQL statements on our database from within Python.
+12. `cursor.execute()` followed by the SQL command (in quotation marks) lets us use SQL statements on our database from within Python.

-Check out the [`sqlite3` documentation](https://docs.python.org/3/library/sqlite3.html) to learn more about the module's functionality and syntax.
+13. Check out the [`sqlite3` documentation](https://docs.python.org/3/library/sqlite3.html) to learn more about the module's functionality and syntax.

-For example, let's say we wanted to select the unique player ids from the `Player_Birthplaces` table in our database.
+14. For example, let's say we wanted to select the unique player ids from the `Player_Birthplaces` table in our database.

-Remember the original SQL syntax for this query:
+15. Remember the original SQL syntax for this query:
 ```SQL
 SELECT DISTINCT player_ids
 FROM player_birthplaces;
 ```

-The modified syntax for this query in Python using `sqlite3`:
+16. The modified syntax for this query in Python using `sqlite3`:
 ```Python
 # import sqlite3 module
 import sqlite3